6 steps to take if you fell for an email scam

 0 min read

 Email scams are one of the most common types of cybercrime.
-According to this 2021 report by TrendMicro, 90% of data breaches in 2021 were caused by a phishing email.
+According to this 2021 report by TrendMicro, 90% of data breaches in 2021 were caused by phishing emails.
 Phishing attacks and the theft of vulnerable data can lead to large financial losses for individuals as well as companies.
 In the case of a business-related scam, phishing scams also go together with a loss of reputation, as customers no longer trust them to keep their data safe.
 It is therefore important to protect yourself against email scams, both when it comes to your personal and business accounts.
 But what if you have accidentally clicked a malicious link or downloaded infected software to your device?

 First of all: don’t panic!
 Not all is lost, and there are ways to minimize the damage.
 In this article, we go over the six steps you should take to recover from an email scam.
 On top of that, you will get useful tips to prevent falling victim to a scam again in the future.